Making running stick can be hard work.

 It all started with showing up.

-While my running was been variable, especially over the last 6 months, I always knew I’d come back to it – like a favourite book or a comfy pair of slippers.
+While over the last few years my running has been variable, even when my mojo was lost, I knew I’d come back to it – like a favourite book or a comfy pair of slippers.

 So with the beginners’ course kicking off, it’s made me reflect on how I made running part of my life.